LFesser97/CS229-Final-Project/README.md

 # CS-229---Foundations-of-Deep-Learning

-## Final Project: Understanding and Mitigating Extrapolation Failures in Physics-Informed Neural Networks##
+## Understanding and Mitigating Extrapolation Failures in Physics-Informed Neural Networks

 - Luca d'Amico-Wong, Lukas Fesser, and Richard Qiu

+### Contents of this repo:

+- [...]